codesandbox/codesandbox-client/packages/homepage/content/features/open-source/index.md

 ### Use CI built with maintainers in mind

 CodeSandbox CI integrates with GitHub to automatically build PRs and create sandboxes using them.
-Making it possible to test fixes without the need to clone, install, and check things locally.
+This makes it possible to test fixes without the need to clone, install, and check things locally.

 </div>